d4min/d4min/README.md

 ## 🌱 I'm currently working on
 - **DataCanary**: A personal project I'm developing to explore data quality monitoring concepts - it helps identify anomalies and potential issues in datasets before they cause problems downstream
 - **Letterboxd-Wrapped**: Spotify Wrapped for film lovers—visualising your Letterboxd history with personalised analytics and shareable insights
-- **Go-Monkey-Interpreter**: An interpreter written in Go that helps me understand language design and implementation
+- **Student-Learning-Classifier**: An MVP using AI to classify maths students' learning styles and recommend tailored resources based on engagement data.

 ## 📫 How to reach me
 - LinkedIn: [linkedin.com/in/d4min](https://www.linkedin.com/in/d4min/)